JoseMariano247/Plasma-Surface-Recombination/README.md

 ### Plots

-After closing the previously mentioned window, a plot will appear showing the evolution of the normalized concentrations in time.
+After closing the previously mentioned window, a few plots will appear in the order shown in this README.

+#### Concentration Evolution

+The first plot that will appear will be the one regarding the evolution of the concentrations of each species.
+This will be normalized to the maximum value of each concentration.

+#### Reaction Rate Evolution

+The second plot that will appear will be the one regarding the evolution of the reaction rates of each reaction.
+This will be normalized to the maximum value of each reaction rate.

 ## Authors

 This projected was made by:

 Daniela Estaço

 José Mariano

 Under the guidance of: